kallavinka8045/icassp2021/index.md

 ## Korean TTS samples: Multi-band + mixed precision
-This study achieved 0.003 RTF on a NVIDIA V100 GPU.
+This study achieved 0.003 RTF on an NVIDIA V100 GPU.

 ### Trained and fine-tuned speakers
 <table>